hassanmsd/glimpse-frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The page reloads if you make edits and shows lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the [running tests documentation](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Bundles React in production mode, optimizes the build for best performance, minifies files, and includes hashes in filenames for caching.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment) for details.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+**Warning:** This is a one-way operation.
+Once you `eject`, you can’t go back!

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+Ejecting removes the build dependency and copies the build configuration files and dependencies (webpack, Babel, ESLint, etc.) into your project for full control.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+---

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+- Read the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) to learn more about the build setup.

-To learn React, check out the [React documentation](https://reactjs.org/).
+- Check out the [React documentation](https://reactjs.org/) to learn React fundamentals and best practices.

+---